BIG-SA/BASH-Intro-2018/notes/4_bash_scripting_minimised.md

 ## Before we start

-Much like we have begun all other weeks, if you didn’t create a folder for last week’s files, let’s create one and put all of today’s work in there.
-First navigate to your home folder, which may be one of /home/<yourname>, /Users/<yourname>, /u or /c/Users/<yourname>.
-The best way to get to this directory is
+Let’s create a new folder and put all of this session's work in there.
+First navigate to your home folder, then create a new directory as below.

     cd ~

 From here let’s create a new folder for today:

-    mkdir BashWk4
+    mkdir -p Bash_Workshop/Session4/files
-    cd BashWk4
+    cd Bash_Workshop/Session4
     pwd

 ## Today's Data